People become infected by drinking water containing tiny crustaceans infected with the roundworm.

 In the mid-1980s, 3.5 million people had dracunculiasis.
 The disease was widespread in many parts of tropical Africa,Yemen, India, and Pakistan.
 But by 2018, because of international efforts to stop dracunculiasis, only 28 cases were reported.
+In 2021, only 14 cases were reported in humans.
 Transmission remains within a narrow belt of only a few African countries—Chad, Mali, and Ethiopia, and possibly Sudan and South Sudan.
 The guinea worm is close to being eliminated.

 People become infected by drinking water containing tiny infected crustaceans.
 The immature Dracunculus worms (larvae) live inside the crustaceans.
 After the crustaceans are ingested, they die and release the larvae, which penetrate the wall of the intestine and enter the abdominal cavity.
 Inside the abdomen, larvae mature into adult worms in about 1 year, and the adult worms mate.
 After mating, female worms leave the abdomen and move through tissues under the skin, usually to the lower legs or feet.
 There, they create a blister.
 The blister causes severe, burning discomfort and eventually breaks open.
 When people attempt to relieve the burning by soaking their leg in water, the pregnant worm releases larvae into the water.
 Once the larvae are in the water, they find and infect another crustacean.
 If the pregnant worms do not reach the skin, they die and disintegrate or harden (calcify) under the skin.